yanghaoxixi/MyWonder/index.md

 ### Milestone

 - Meet with Clients and assign member who can efficiently achieve requirements by clients.
-- Fix all defects or place where can be improve.
+- Finish all improvement and fix all defects.
+Then integrate them and test for debugging.
 - Prepare visualization, powerpoint and documentation before demos shown.

 This job has **highest priority**.